csalzano/add-featured-image-to-rss-feed/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds the featured image attached to your posts to the RSS feed.
-That is all.
-No extra crap.
+Adds the featured image attached to posts to the beginning of the post content and excerpt in RSS feeds.

+### Open Graph Meta Tags are also Necessary

+Many modern feed readers do not show the images added by this plugin.
+Feedly, for example, will not show images added by this plugin.
+Feed readers crawl article pages to find the image attached to posts in the open graph meta tag.
+Many SEO plugins add open graph tags for featured images.
+I like the (https://wordpress.org/plugins/opengraph/)[Open Graph] plugin, too.

 == Description ==